Need serology?

 Ndao, M., Kelly, N., Normandin, D., Maclean, J.D., Whiteman, A., Kokoskin, E., Arevalo, I. and Ward, B.J.
 (2000) Trypanosoma cruzi infection of squirrel monkeys: comparison of blood smear examination, commercial enzyme-linked immunosorbent assay, and polymerase chain reaction analysis as screening tests for evaluation of monkey-related injuries.
 Comp.
 Med.
 50:658-665.

-Specimen requirement: 1 ml whole blood in EDTA (purple top) or ACD (yellow top) tube, or 1 ml plasma, serum or CSF, shipped overnight at room temperature; or 1 ml frozen plasma, serum or CSF.
+Specimen requirement: 0.2 ml whole blood in EDTA (purple top) tube, or 0.2 ml plasma, serum or CSF.

 For all specimen types, if there will be a delay in shipping, or during very warm weather, refrigerate specimens until shipped and ship with a cold pack unless more stringent shipping requirements are specified.
 Frozen specimens should be shipped so as to remain frozen in transit.
 See shipping instructions for more information.